 – Beginners should never start the practice of power yoga without checking with their instructor to make sure that they work with beginners.

-– Because power yoga is so physically and mentally challenging it’s important that beginners choose a class that is designed to introduce them to the more basic yoga positions to ensure that they are strong and flexible enough before moving on to advanced poses.
+– Because power yoga is so physically and mentally challenging it’s important that beginners choose a class that is designed to introduce them to the more basic yoga positions first.
+This is to ensure that they are strong and flexible enough before moving on to advanced poses.

-– When first practicing power yoga, it is important to follow your instructor’s step-by-step instructions and concentrate on maintaining correct alignment and proper technique during your postures to help avoid injury.
+– When first practicing power yoga, it is important to follow your instructor’s step-by-step instructions and concentrate on maintaining correct alignment and proper technique to help avoid injury.

-– While power yoga is often practiced by athletes during the rehabilitation process after injury it is important to be cautious and focus on maintaining good techniques during postures to prevent further injury.
+– While power yoga is often practiced by athletes during the rehabilitation process after injury it is important to be cautious and focus on maintaining good postures to prevent further injury.

 – Women who are pregnant should consult their physician before beginning to practice any type of yoga, especially during their first trimester.
 Experienced practitioners will often be able to continue practicing some type of yoga throughout their entire pregnancy.

 As with any other type of strenuous physical exercise, it is important to consult with your physician before beginning a new yoga routine especially a power yoga one.